brettsschmidt/kotab-rank-tracker-util/readme.md

 ### Modifying default users
 By default this project will look for hard coded users defined in `src/helpers/default-players.helpers.ts`.
 You will have to update this file if you wish to override these players.

+# Where is data stored?
+Currently by default data is stored in a JSON file `./src/data/players-to-watch.json`.
+This file contains all information about the last known player names, player summoner IDs, player PUUIDs, and rank information.
+Direct edits can be made to this file.
+Additionally this is the file that will be used to load the players to track ranks for after data has been seeded.
+So if you need to add additional players, you'll want to add them to this file.

+### Can I change where data is stored?
+Yes.
+There is a `DataStorageService` in `src/services/data-storage.service.ts` that can be modified to store data in different ways.
+JSON was the simplest storage to start with.
+You could however update this to store data in a traditional database or other system if desired.
+All you have to do is update the `getAccountsToWatch` and `updateAccountsToWatch` methods.